gregtucker/grain_hills/README.md

 3) Input files and run scripts for model runs in the paper

-(Note that two series of 5x5x5 parameter study runs were conducted on the Community Surface Dynamics Modeling System [CSDMS] Beach supercomputer, and the scripts to implement those runs in parallel are somewhat involved.)
+The two series of 5x5x5 parameter study runs were conducted on the Community Surface Dynamics Modeling System [CSDMS] Beach supercomputer, and the scripts to implement those runs in parallel are somewhat involved.

+I haven't meticulously gone through and removed temporary exploratory files that are no longer needed, so caveat mutator.